amiable-dev/context-aware-ai-system/multi-project-architecture.md

 **How it works**:
 - **Automatically project-aware**: No configuration needed
-- When Claude Code opens `/Users/you/auth-service/`, session memory analyzes that repo
+- When Claude Code opens `/Users/you/auth-service/`, session memory queries that repo's git history
 - Switch to `/Users/you/payment-api/`?
 Session memory automatically switches

 **Query examples** (all project-specific):